 Rights and licensing are the cornerstones of most creative industries.
-In publishing, rights if they sell, and who they sell to—determine how big an audience a book might win, and its earning potential.
+In publishing, rights—if they sell, and who they sell to—determine how big an audience a book might win, and its earning potential.
 Will a literary work travel across borders?
 Will it become a film?
 A television show?
 An audiobook?
 These things are determined through rights sales, and there is an army of important professionals, largely working behind the scenes, who make these sales happen.
 At the New York Rights Fair you will meet these professionals—literary agents, scouts, foreign rights associates, film producers, literary managers—and learn how their work is essential to determining what we read, watch and listen to, around the world.

-Track 1: The Global Landscape
+The Global Landscape

-CEO Talk: A conversation with CEOs from major global publishers
+Global 50: A conversation with CEOs from major global publishers

 International Blockbusters: Behind the Success of Four Global Bestsellers